Annex 2 - Examples of emission factor databases

 • Agricultural and agri-food

-The EXIOBASE database is an international database that consolidates macro-economic data and environmental impacts by region and by sector.
-It notably offers spend-based emission factors that are more numerous and more recent than the spend-based emission factors of the Base Empreinte®.
+The EXIOBASE database is an international database that consolidates macro-economic data and environmental impacts, by region and by sector.
+It notably offers more numerous and more recent spend-based emission factors than the spend-based ratios of the Base Empreinte®.

 Last updated